How to: Find Out Who’s Calling You

 Step Two: So is Facebook

-Now, here’s a sneaky little trick that a lot of people don’t know.
-Facebook is awesome for looking up personal phone numbers.
-If you find that the number that calls you probably belongs to a person but you can’t find that person’s name, then Facebook could well be able to help you.
-This is because Facebook not only stores people’s phone numbers, but also allows you to look up people by number by default.
-Unless the person in question has switched off this option, or isn’t on Facebook at all, you can easily find out their name.
+Now, here's a sneaky little trick that a lot of people don't know.
+Facebook is fantastic for looking up personal phone numbers.
+If you find that the number that calls you probably belongs to a person, but you can't find that person's name, then Facebook could well be able to help you.
+This is because Facebook not only stores people's phone numbers but also allows you to look up people by number by default.
+Unless the person in question has switched off this option or isn't on Facebook at all, you can easily find out their name.

 All you need to do is go to Facebook and put the phone number into the search box.
 If it belongs to a person who has a Facebook page, then their name and profile should pop up.
 And this works even if you're not friends with the person in question.
 Neat, right?

 Remember the old days when we used to have big fat books of phone numbers sitting around next to our phones?
 Yeah, the Yellow Pages and White Pages do still exist, but they're mostly online these days.
 If you've struggled to find and name to put to that number that called you, you can always check the online directories.

 We'll admit that this is a slim chance.
 If you haven't found anything else online, then probably that person or business isn't going to be listed on a directory site either, but it's worth the try (especially for people that don't have Facebook accounts)…